thegatesdev/mapletree/README.md

 # mapletree

 My data, my way.

-This library was made to aid reading and storing complex configuration data.
+This library was made to aid reading and storing complex (configuration) data.

+It's pretty dumb.